 What’s more, when you do use a sophisticated inbound marketing automation tool like HubSpot, then you will even be able to serve different versions of your website to different customers, and I direct you towards HubSpot’s Content Optimisation System so you can see what I mean (and the screenshot below gives you a little flavour, too).

 2. Thank You Emails and Special Offers

 Following neatly on from the first point, inbound marketing tactics also allow you to tailor special, personalised offers to keep your existing customers happy.

 A great way to do this is to tag a generous coupon voucher onto your thank you emails.
 The importance of email marketing to engage with your audience shouldn't be understated as most of your customers spend a considerable amount of time on their email every day.
 Thank you emails are one great inbound marketing tactic in themselves that businesses should use as a matter of course to show their appreciation for custom.

-But emails are not the only way to deliver special offers.
+But email marketing is not the only way to deliver special offers.
 Another huge part of inbound marketing takes place on social media.
 And so, creating exclusive offers that are “only available to our valued Facebook (or what have you) customers” is another targeting tactic that will improve the customer experience with your brand across as many channels as you see fit.

 3. Adding Tons and Tons of Value

 Inbound marketing tactics, if executed well, can add tons and tons of value to your brand.

 From educational blog posts and eBooks to entertaining videos and infographics, there is an almost bottomless pit of opportunities that you can utilise to create valuable content that will at once thrill, delight, entertain, educate and inform your customers.

-It’s important, however, that you customise your quality content when working on your inbound strategy for existing customers.
+It’s important, however, that you try to customise your quality content when working on your inbound strategy for existing customers.
 Inbound marketing, of course, is a very powerful tool for lead generation, but when you’re targeting existing ones, you need to create content that addresses different issues.